Be Safe at the Beach

 Swim Near A Lifeguard

 Rip currents can materialize quickly on the Outer Banks.
 These powerful channels of water extend from the shoreline, through the surf zone and past the line of breaking waves.
 Rip currents are more likely to pull around low tide and in areas where there is a break in the wave pattern.
 Signs of a rip current include churning, choppy water, an area that has a notable difference in the color of the water, or a line of foam, seaweed or debris moving steadily seaward.
-Rip currents often occur where there is a break in the incoming wave pattern.
 If you find yourself being pulled seaward, stay calm and don’t fight the current.
 If you are able to, swim in a direction parallel to the shoreline.
 When you are free of the current, swim at an angle, away from the current and toward shore.
-If you are unable to escape by swimming, float or tread water and call or wave for help.
+If you are unable to escape by swimming; float or tread water and call or wave for help.
 To learn more, visit ripcurrents.noaa.gov.

 Dangerous shore break

-Offshore winds (blowing from the southwest) can quickly blow you and your raft or Stand Up Paddleboard out toward sea further than desired.
+Offshore winds (blowing from the southwest) can quickly blow you and your raft or Stand Up Paddleboard out toward sea further than desired or expected.
 Please check wind conditions before going on the water with equipment and if you are unsure, check with your lifeguard.

-Staying safe is important to ensuring that your vacation is a happy one.
+Understanding beach safety and staying safe is important to ensuring that your vacation is a happy one.
 If you are in doubt about something, do a little research and don’t forget to ask a lifeguard.
 They are your greatest resource once your feet hit the sand.
-Most Outer Banks towns also have websites outlining local rules and regulations, and don’t forget to check obxbeachaccess.com for more valuable information.
-Always err on the side of caution so you can be sure that you and your family have a wonderful stay.
+Most Outer Banks towns also have websites outlining local rules and regulations, and don’t forget to check out obxbeachaccess.com for more valuable information.
+Always err on the side of caution so you can stay safe at the beach, and can be sure that you and your family have a wonderful stay.
 Enjoy!